JerrysIRL/SpaceShooterAssignment/README.md

  - **Cache Efficiency**

    ECS tries to store data of the same type close in the Cache memory to reduce the lookup time when doing Querys<> for example.
-The systems exhibits a pattern of chunks of data that were repeatedly accessed.
+The systems indicates a pattern of data that were repeatedly accessed, to store it at the accessable place.

  ## Profiler debugging and Optimization

  When creating the game i have used the Profiler to point me in the right direction to change the code.
 Instatiation hundrends of objects a the same time was costly so I decided to create a pooling system to minimize the spikes of the application.

  This is the final profiler result form the *GameObject* scene with roughly 3000 enemies.
 Where rendering and physics are what makes this laggy quickly and not scalable.
   ![Unity_3obzGSAEq2](https://github.com/JerrysIRL/SpaceShooterAssignment/assets/113015090/d09d24a2-796e-409d-8b16-0223356f881c)

   And this is the ECS scene with roughly 30000 entities where  rendering is roughly 45% of the player loop. **All** systems combined in this case take only 10% of the load and took only 0.83 ms which i think is an incredible improvement.
   ![Unity_FecsFKFyHR](https://github.com/JerrysIRL/SpaceShooterAssignment/assets/113015090/babfcf2a-f5d7-4a84-a889-a701cad3ffcb)

+  I have also tried to document the results to keep track of if the optimizations went the right way or not.
+Some of the changes i have tried have not always been for the better, that is why i think it's very important to do reprofiling and confirm the changes!

 ## Usage